MattNolanLab/gridcells/README.rst

 License
 -------

-:mod:``gridcells`` is distributed under the GPL license.
+`gridcells` is distributed under the GPL license.
 See LICENSE.txt in the root of the source directory.